AzhamProdLive/SpaceLogger/README.md

 </a>
 </center>

 Logger is a powerful [Discord](https://discordapp.com) bot meant to give staff members oversight over the various actions taking place in their server.
-Come talk about me with my creator at [Logger's Lounge](https://discord.gg/ed7Gaa3).

 ## Installation